 The Grimes County Clerk's office will close early at 4pm on Monday, December 23rd.
 We will be closed Tuesday, December 24th and Wednesday, December 25th for the Christmas Holiday.
 We will reopen on Thursday, December 26th at 8:00 am.

 The Grimes County Clerk is now the Local Registrar for the entire county.
 All new birth and death certificates must be sent to the county clerk and processed through the new TXEVER system through the Texas Department of Health and Human Services.

 For more information visit

-The County Clerk's office cannot give legal advise.
-If you need legal advise please speak with an attorney prior to visiting our office.
-We do not provide legal forms and cannot give instructions on how to fill out legal documents as that would be giving legal advise.
+The County Clerk's office cannot give legal advice.
+If you need legal advice please speak with an attorney prior to visiting our office.
+We do not provide legal forms and cannot give instructions on how to fill out legal documents as that would be giving legal advice.
 Thank you!